 Serving a guest a Rambutan Martini (AKA Rambutini), at your next dinner party, will make you a star!
-This exotic fruit lends itself to this refreshing, festive cocktail.This post may contain Amazon affiliate links for your convenience at no additional cost to you.
+The exotic rambutan fruit lends itself to this refreshing, festive cocktail.This post may contain Amazon affiliate links for your convenience at no additional cost to you.

 A Rambutan Martini Recipe — I’m calling it a Rambutini.
 Fun!